JuliaSmoothOptimizers/KnetNLPModels.jl/README.md

 (d :: Dense)(x) = d.f.(d.w * mat(x) .+ d.b) # evaluates the layer for a given input x
 Dense(i :: Int, o :: Int, f=sigm) = Dense(param(o, i), param0(o), f) # define a dense layer with input size i and output size o
 ```
-More layer structures can be defined.
+More layer types can be defined.
 Once again, see the [Knet.jl tutorial](https://github.com/denizyuret/Knet.jl/tree/master/tutorial) for more details.

 ### Definition of the chained structure that evaluates the network and the loss function